Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 Proxmox's growth since the Broadcom acquisition has been substantial.
 According to Saturn ME's analysis of Proxmox adoption trends (2025), there are 1.5 million+ hosts deployed worldwide across 142 countries, with approximately 650% growth over the past seven years.
 Among PeerSpot users in server virtualization — a platform where IT professionals self-report their infrastructure — Proxmox holds 16.1% mindshare as of 2025, up from roughly 10% in 2023.
 Note: this is mindshare on PeerSpot's platform specifically, not a global market share figure.

-In practical terms: when you post about leaving VMware on r/sysadmin, Proxmox is the most commonly recommended destination for SMBs.
-The community is large, documentation is good, and the ecosystem of tools around it (Proxmox Backup Server, Veeam support, Vinchin) is maturing fast.
+On r/sysadmin, Proxmox is the most commonly recommended destination for SMBs leaving VMware.
+The community is large, documentation is good, and the ecosystem of tools around it (Proxmox Backup Server, Veeam support, Vinchin) continues to expand — though some integrations (e.g., Veeam for Proxmox) are newer and have fewer release cycles behind them than their VMware equivalents.

 Proxmox Backup Server — A Hidden TCO Factor

-One cost that rarely shows up in VMware alternative comparisons: backup software.
-In VMware environments, you're typically paying for Veeam, Nakivo, or Commvault — often $2,000–10,000+/year depending on your VM count.
+A cost that rarely shows up in VMware alternative comparisons: backup software.
+VMware environments typically run Veeam, Nakivo, or Commvault — often $2,000-10,000+/year depending on VM count.
 Proxmox ships with Proxmox Backup Server (PBS), a free, open-source backup solution with incremental backups, client-side deduplication, encryption, and off-site replication built in.
-Multiple community members have cited PBS as a major factor in the total cost calculation.
-[AFFILIATE: Vinchin Backup for Proxmox]
+Multiple community members on r/Proxmox have cited PBS as a significant factor in their total cost calculation.

 Proxmox Datacenter Manager (PDM)

-One caveat worth flagging: Proxmox Datacenter Manager — positioned as the enterprise multi-cluster management layer to replace vCenter at scale — is still maturing.
-It exists and is functional, but if you're evaluating Proxmox for a large, complex environment where you've relied heavily on vCenter for multi-cluster orchestration, verify current PDM capabilities against your requirements before committing.
-The community is positive about its trajectory, but production readiness at hyperscale deserves independent testing.
+One caveat worth flagging: Proxmox Datacenter Manager (PDM) — positioned as the enterprise multi-cluster management layer — is still in active development.
+It exists and is functional, but organizations evaluating Proxmox for large, multi-cluster environments where vCenter has been the orchestration layer should verify current PDM capabilities against their specific requirements before committing.
+Community reception is positive, but independent testing against your workload is warranted.

 Migration from VMware to Proxmox